 Training and Career Services

-Our Mission: Changing lives and communities through the power of work.
+Changing lives and communities through the power of work.

-Location: Goodwill Employment Center – 3777 Sparks Drive SE, Grand Rapids, MI 49546
+Our training programs are housed at the Goodwill Employment Center, located at 3777 Sparks Drive SE, Grand Rapids, MI 49546.

 Certified Nurse Aide Training